-Lortab is the combination of hydrocodone, an opiate used to manage pain, and acetaminophen, an over-the-counter analgesic and antipyretic (fever reducer) that augments the pain-relieving effects of the hydrocodone.
+Lortab is the combination of hydrocodone—an opiate used to manage pain—and acetaminophen, an over-the-counter analgesic and antipyretic (fever reducer) that augments the pain-relieving effects of hydrocodone.

 - Being first crushed into a powder that is then snorted.

-These latter routes of administration can prove extremely hazardous to one’s health.
+These routes of administration can prove extremely hazardous to one’s health.

 Is Lortab Harmful?

-As tolerance to opiates builds, users find themselves needing increased amounts of the drug to achieve the “desired” effects.
-As consumption of the drug increases over time, so do the risks of harmful side effects and overdose.
+As tolerance to opiates builds, users find themselves needing increased amounts of the drugs in order to achieve the desired effects.
+As drug consumption increases over time, so do the risks of harmful side effects and opioid overdose.

-Unbeknownst to many prescription drug abusers, excessive use of a substance such as Lortab can be particularly dangerous due to the acetaminophen portion of the drug formulation.
+Unbeknownst to many prescription drug abusers, the excessive use of a substance such as Lortab can be particularly dangerous due to the acetaminophen portion of the drug formulation.
 When taken in excess (and it takes surprisingly little to constitute “excess”), acetaminophen can do irreparable harm to the liver.
-When combined with alcohol, another liver-damaging substance, Lortab’s dangerous effects are heightened to extreme levels.
+When Lortab is combined with alcohol—another liver-damaging substance—Lortab’s dangerous effects are heightened to extreme levels.

 Lortab abuse and addiction can be damaging to your body and your life in a number of ways.
-If you or a loved one is struggling to get free from an opiate addiction, call 1-888-744-0069 to learn about recovery programs and how to find the best treatment option for your situation.
+If you or a loved one is struggling to get free from opiate addiction, call for free at to learn about recovery programs and how to find the best addiction treatment option for your situation.

-Lortab can produce a number of effects in the short term that “feel good” for users, especially when higher doses than advised are taken (or the user is taking Lortab recreationally).
-These short-term effects include:
+Lortab can produce a number of short-term effects that “feel good” for users, especially when higher doses than advised are taken (or the user is taking Lortab recreationally).
+These short-term effects of Lortab use include:

 - Feelings of relaxation and well being.